M66B/FairEmail/docs/FAQ-en-rGB.md

 After downloading the lists in the privacy settings, the lists can optionally be used:

 * to warn about tracking links on opening links
-* to recognize tracking images in messages
+* to recognise tracking images in messages

 Tracking images will be disabled only if the corresponding main 'disable' option is enabled.

-Tracking images will not be recognized when the domain is classified as '*Content*', see [here](https://disconnect.me/trackerprotection#trackers-we-dont-block) for more information.
+Tracking images will not be recognised when the domain is classified as '*Content*', see [here](https://disconnect.me/trackerprotection#trackers-we-dont-block) for more information.

 This command can be sent to FairEmail from an automation app to update the protection lists: